 The FastqReader class works similar to FastaReader.
-It reads a Fastq file and generates an iterator over SequenceWithQualities objects or a faster, simpler iterator of tuples.
+It reads a Fastq file and generates an iterator over SequenceWithQualities objects.

-class HTSeq .FastqReader (filename_or_sequence, qual_scale="phred", raw_iterator=False)
+class HTSeq.FastqReader (filename_or_sequence, qual_scale="phred")

 As daughter class of FileOrSequence, FastaReader can be instantiated with either a filename, or with a sequence.
 See FileOrSequence for details.